erimcg/Using-D3js/05_02_lines.md

 <svg id="demo4" width="200" height="200"></svg>
 ```
 <figure class="sandbox"><figcaption>Figure 5.
 Line created from data bound to a path element.</figcaption></figure>

+Note that the dataset is passed to `selection.data` inside an array.

 ## Excluding Points
 Sometimes we may want to exclude certain points on the line.
 To do this we can set the *defined* accessor function by calling [line.defined([defined])](https://github.com/d3/d3-shape#line_defined) on our line generator.